Skip to content

 Chromatogram building

 The first step in the "Feature processing" is to build the so-called extracted ion chromatograms (EICs) for each detected mass (see "Mass detection").
-There are two modules in MZmine 3 that can fulfil this task: ADAP chromatogram builder (widely used) and Grid mass (create docs).
+For this, use the Chromatogram builder module.

 The "detected" features in each file are listed in the so-called "feature lists", which are then further processed and aligned to connect corresponding features across all samples.